cypress-io/reactjs.org/content/docs/testing-environments.md

 ### End-to-end tests {#end-to-end-tests-aka-e2e-tests}

-End-to-end tests are useful for testing longer workflows, especially when they're critical to your business (such as payments or signups).
-For these tests, you'd probably want to test both how a real browser renders the whole app, fetches data from the real API endpoints, uses sessions and cookies, navigates between different links.
-You might also likely want to make assertions not just on the DOM state, but on the backing data as well (e.g. to verify whether the updates have been persisted to the database).
+End-to-end tests can make the applications you build more resilient to changes made throughout the application stack and compliment other forms of testing.

+They can test longer workflows including critical business paths, such as payments or signups.

+End-to-end tests allow you to assert:

+- Real browser rendering of the entire app
+- Data fetching against real API endpoints
+- The use of sessions and cookies
+- Navigation between multiple routes
+- Side effects within the web browser or backend

-In this scenario, you would use a framework like [Cypress](https://www.cypress.io/) or a library like [puppeteer](https://github.com/GoogleChrome/puppeteer) so you can navigate between multiple routes and assert on side effects not just in the browser, but potentially on the backend as well.
+In this scenario, you would use a test runner like [Cypress](https://www.cypress.io/) or a library like [puppeteer](https://github.com/GoogleChrome/puppeteer).

+Read more about end-to-end tests on the [End-to-end Testing](/docs/end-to-end-testing.html) page.